SHINE1607/kaggle_cardekho/README.md

 ## Model used

-From the correlation heat map and scatter plot we can see that the variables have strong correlation with the target variable and the non-linearity in the model is substantially more. therefore I used Random forest regressor and tuned using RandomizedSearchCV and bet parameters turned out to be :
+From the correlation heat map and scatter plot we can see that the variables have strong correlation with the target variable and the non-linearity in the model is substantially less. therefore I used Random forest regressor and tuned using RandomizedSearchCV and bet parameters turned out to be :
 {'n_estimators': 700,